 Now consider the interesting experiments done by T.W Engelmann (1843 – 1909).
 Using a prism he split light into its spectral components and then illuminated a green alga, Cladophora, placed in a suspension of aerobic bacteria.
 The bacteria were used to detect the sites of O₂ evolution.
 He observed that the bacteria accumulated mainly in the region of blue and red light of the split spectrum.
 A first action spectrum of photosynthesis was thus described.
 It resembles roughly the absorption spectra of chlorophyll a and b (discussed in section 11.4).

-Which of the following statements regarding T.W.
-Engelmann's experiment are correct?
-S1: He utilized a prism to separate white light into its spectral components.
-S2: The photosynthetic organism used was a filamentous green alga, Cladophora.
-S3: Aerobic bacteria accumulated primarily in regions of the spectrum where oxygen concentration was lowest.
-S4: His experiment provided the first action spectrum of photosynthesis, resembling the absorption spectra of chlorophyll a and b.
-S5: The highest accumulation of bacteria was observed in the green and yellow light regions.
+Regarding Engelmann's experiment, which of the following statements are CORRECT?
+S1: He used a prism to split white light into its spectral components.
+S2: The photosynthetic organism used was Cladophora, a filamentous green alga.
+S3: Aerobic bacteria accumulated in regions of the spectrum where oxygen concentration was lowest.
+S4: The experiment produced the first action spectrum of photosynthesis, resembling chlorophyll a and b absorption.
+S5: Maximum accumulation of bacteria was observed in green and yellow light regions.

 MedicNEET's Biology question bank is built from the same NCERT lines NTA picks repeatedly.
 Not random MCQs — questions crafted exactly like NTA crafts them.